edhowland/viper/Vish.md

 Vish variables act almost like their Bash cousins.
 All variables are of type string except for the special Boolean values: 'true' and 'false'.
-Variables can be dereferenced via the ':' sigil being placed befor the variable name.
+As mentioned above, you set a variable like in Bash, but you dereference it with the ':' placed before the name of the variable instead of the '$' as used in Bash.

 ```
 avar=foo